CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 ### Descriptive statistics for the average salary.

 It is always good to have a look at the descriptive statistics.
 When looking at wages many believe it is best practice to use the 50 percentile (median) rather than the mean.
 This is due to the robust nature of median.
-But for this analysis I have used mean.
+But for this analysis I have decided to just use mean.

 |	     |ave_salary|